benjum/UCLA-24W-DH150/README.md

 ### Discussion Posts

 Each class session will have an assigned reading(s) that you should complete prior to the following class.
-I will post a prompt or question on Canvas, and you will be required to submit a short discussion post in response to it on Canvas by 9:00am on the day of the next class.
+I will post a prompt or question on BruinLearn, and you will be required to submit a short discussion post in response to it by 9:00am on the day of the next class.
 The posts should be thoughtful and substantive but relatively brief, just a few sentences up to two paragraphs max in length.
 You’ll get full marks for completing a post that is on-topic.
 These posts are simply intended to get you thinking about the material.
 You are also strongly encouraged to read and respond to the posts of your peers, and we will discuss readings in the class after postings have been made.

 ### Assignments